vsch/flexmark-java/README.md

 - Wiki added [flexmark-java wiki]

-- Add generic `Dependent` and `DependencyResolver` to handle dependent processors, with before and after dependencies and global scope option.

 - Add `BlockPreProcessor` interface for efficient node replacement before inline processing is done.
 Could be handled with `PostProcessor` but would require each one traverse the full AST.
 This way they are run only on the required nodes.

+- Add `ParagraphPreProcessor` interface for generic removal of definitions/other nodes from beginnings of paragraphs, like reference definitions are done in [commonmark-java] but made generic to be extensible and accessible to extensions.

 - Add dependencies between paragraph pre processors so that their order is defined by the extension.
 That way a paragraph pre-processor can be sure that a pre-processor on whose